-The downside is that solar power energy is at its bleakest; it's time to get the ladder out and clean both the vacuum tubes that heat our water and the photovoltaic panels that produce electricity.
+The downside is that solar power energy is at its bleakest; it is time to get the ladder out and clean both the vacuum tubes that heat our water and the photovoltaic panels that produce electricity.
 It takes about an hour.

-Hopefully all year you have heeded my urging to make your own low GI bread; it's one of the constants that we can do year round to improve our health.
-Use only the complete grains made from the entire seed; look out for 100% wholemeal; it's an excellent source of choline, a vitamin that Western man gets only half of the recommended daily allowance.
+Hopefully all year you have heeded my urging to make your own low GI bread; it is one of the constants that we can do year round to improve our wellness.
+Use only the complete grains made from the entire seed.
+Look out for 100 percent wholemeal; it is an excellent source of choline, an important vitamin that Western man gets only half of the recommended daily allowance.

-A whole grain consists of the endosperm from which white flour is made, bran which is the fibre and the germ which is where the precious oil, vitamins and minerals are found in the main.
+A whole grain consists of the endosperm that white flour is made, bran which is the fibre and the germ where the precious oil, vitamins and minerals are found in the main.

-To be called a whole grain, these should exist in the same ratio as in the seed, but millers cheat and the spurious rules allow them to call it wholemeal provided no more than 40% of the wheat has been removed; that's the bran and germ; that are sent for hog food.
-Lucky pigs get it all and we have to pay for it at the health store.
+To be called a whole grain, these should exist in the same ratio as in the seed, but millers cheat and the spurious rules allow them to call it wholemeal provided no more than 40 percent of the wheat has been removed; that is the bran and germ.
+They are sent for hog food.
+The lucky pigs get it all and we have to pay for the supplements at the health store.

 The only solution, if you bake your own bread, is an electric flour mill; if you use it daily even the Rolls Royce will pay for itself within two years; our Hawo is nearly twenty-five years and has worked with nary a hiccough.

 Solar winter solstice is when some still dance around the apple trees, urging them to produce more fruit, sipping their cider and hot gluhwein in memory of a forgotten era.
 "Up with your roots" is how those that will not perform are threatened.

-Christmas for most has become a pagan celebration, dancing around the fir tree, and eating and drinking like gluttons.
+Christmas for most has become a pagan celebration, dancing around the fir-tree, with dozens of presents, and eating and drinking like gluttons.

-Rather let's be looking to forging family relationships rather than spending vast amounts of money on presents that are neither needed nor desired.
+Rather let us be looking to forging family relationships than spending vast amounts of money on presents that are neither needed nor desired.
 One mindfully chosen gift is appreciated far more.
 We advocate foregoing gifts for a whole year and saving for a solar farm instead.

-Remember too the lonely and lost; Christmas for so many is time of deep depression with families divided and lost.
+Remember too the lonely and miserable; Christmas for so many is a time of deep depression with families divided and lost.

-It's a time too for real relaxation and perhaps a short holiday; most of us work far too hard and this is the time for a break from the daily grind, whilst thinking forward to what the new year will hold.
+It is a time too for real relaxation and perhaps a short holiday; most of us work far too hard and this is the time for a break from the daily-grind, whilst thinking forward to what the new year will hold.

-Bernard Preston is a retired chiropractor with a passion for the kingdom of heaven, and the legacy we'll leave our children on earth.
-He doesn't dance around the solar winter solstice apple tree, nor the yew or pine; rather he looks to family values and the cares of the lonely and lost.
+Bernard Preston is a retired DC with a passion for the kingdom of heaven, and the legacy we will leave our children on earth.
+He does not dance around the solar winter solstice apple tree, nor the yew or pine; rather he looks to family values and the cares of the lonely and lost.

 One of our fundamental Christian duties must surely be to honour God's creation; but this is how mankind is doing it.

-It's hard to know where to start, the problems are so complex, but wean off plastic is certainly one good place to begin.
+It is hard to know where to start with the the problems being so complex, but wean off plastic is certainly one good place to begin.